macayaven/langfuse-fork/customization/README.md

 4. **Generate API keys**:
    - Go to Project Settings > API Keys
    - Create a new key pair
-   - Copy the values to your `.env` file:
+   - Copy the values to your `.env` file of the client project to be instrumented:

 ```bash
 # Add these to your .env file